Catholic resistance to Nazi Germany: Early resistance

 In the year following Hitler's "seizure of power", political players in Germany began wondering how the regime might be overthrown.
 The old political opponents of Nazism faced their final opportunity to halt the Nazification of Germany.
-The formerly influential Catholic aligned Centre Party and Bavarian People's Party were dissolved under terrorisation, and non-Nazi parties were prohibited under the proclamation of the "Unity of Party and State".
+The formerly influential Catholic aligned Centre Party and Bavarian People's Party dissolved themselves under terrorisation in the first week of July 1933, and non-Nazi parties were prohibited under the "Law Against the Formation of Parties" (14 July 1933).
 The former Centre Party leader and Reich Chancellor Heinrich Brüning looked for a way to oust Hitler, along with military chiefs Kurt von Schleicher and Kurt von Hammerstein-Equord.
 Erich Klausener, an influential civil servant and president of Berlin's Catholic Action group organised Catholic conventions in Berlin in 1933, and 1934.
 At the 1934 rally, he spoke against political oppression to a crowd of 60,000 following mass – just six nights before Hitler struck in a bloody purge.

 The political temperature was also raised when the Conservative Catholic nobleman Franz von Papen, who had helped Hitler to power and was serving as the Deputy Reich Chancellor, delivered an indictment of the Nazi government in his Marburg speech of 17 June 1934.
 Papen's speech writer and advisor Edgar Jung, a Catholic Action worker, seized the opportunity to reassert the Christian foundation of the state and the need to avoid agitation and propaganda.
 "It is time", the speech declared "to join together in fraternal friendship and respect for all our fellow countrymen, to avoid disturbing the labours of serious men and to silence fanatics".
 The speech was banned from the press.
 Jung had been a tireless opponent of the Nazis, and took every opportunity to undermine them.
 His speech pleaded for religious freedom, and rejected totalitarian aspirations in the field of religion.
 It was hoped the speech might spur a rising, centred on Hindenberg, Papen and the army.